encrrr/sArena_Reloaded/readme.md

 *   Three new layouts and one updated one.
 *   Import/Export feature for Profile Sharing.
 *   A smarter aura priority system
-*   Dispel Icon (for Healer dispels but also things like Remove Curse & Mending Bandage)
+*   Dispel Icon (for Healer dispels by default but also things like Remove Curse & Mending Bandage)
 *   Many new customisation options such as Texture, Font, Dark Mode, Icon Crop, Modern Castbars, Masque support, Text Positions, etc.
 *   Put a unique texture on Healers specifically, or only when there is Class Stacking.
 *   Show shields and overshields on healthbars.